Macrometacorp/docs/docs/streams/kafka_on_gdn/fluent-bit-client.md

 ### Installation

 The correct installation was proven on Ubuntu OS.
-The bellow steps will show how to build and install Fluent Bit with correct plugins and modules.
+The below steps will show how to build and install Fluent Bit with correct plugins and modules.

 #### Prequisites